The Guest House

 The Guest House was built in 1909 by the Co-operative Holidays Association.
 This was an organisation established by the Rev. T.A.
 Leonard, a Congregational minister from Colne, the aim of which was to provide organised holidays in the countryside for working-class people with an emphasis on educational and physical recreation.
 The recommended book list included Wuthering Heights and The Scientific Study of Scenery, and the walking excursions were seldom less than 10 miles.

-Two sites were considered in the area - one at Grassington, and one in Hebden.
-The Hebden site was chosen, and a lease taken out on the land for 25 years at £10 a year.
+A number of sites were considered in the area, including the redundant Cotton Mill which had come on to the market a couple of years earlier.
+In the end, the current site was chosen, and a lease taken out on the land for 25 years at £10 a year.
 The guest house was then built at a cost of about £1,850, and opened on June 6th 1909.
 Over the years various improvements were made, with the kitchen chimney being raised in 1912, brick pillars built to support the floors in 1914, and electric lights installed in 1929.

 The Guest House generally operated from May to September, and catered for as many as 1700 guests in a season.
+In 1914, full board accommmodation cost 25 shillings a week.
 At the time of the June 1921 census, there were 65 guests staying.
 Each guest was issued with a booklet which included useful notes and a song book.
 The former (from 1937) gives a fascinating insight into the ethos of the organisation (click on any image to make it readable):

 It remained open during the first world war, with over 1500 guest in 1915.
 In the 1930s, nurses from the hospital were billeted in the East Wing, as can be seen in the electoral registers of the time.
 In the 1950s, expectations were changing, and it was perceived that there was a lack of facilities for guests, so in 1955 a decision was taken to sell the property, and the centre was closed.